EresDev/Handwerker/readme.md

 The folder structure is based on Hexagonal Architecture.
 Not only it helps you to get started quickly, but it promotes loose-coupling and helps you learn the best programming practices.
 Just clone the repository and start working.

-Services included: Repository, Validator and Doctrine
+Services included: Repository, Validator, Translator and Doctrine